Monday, February 13, 2017

 I was that polite, quiet girl who made perfect grades easily.
 Teacher's pet.
 Respected by my peers.
 I was some sort of editor for every printed publication.
 I wrote the school's monthly radio show.
 I was either in every play or headed a technical crew.
 I was awarded Best Girl Whatever in all kinds of clubs.
 The drama teachers permanently extricated me from study hall to serve as their assistant for anything that needed doing, which covered plenty in a large public high school.
 (Nevertheless, as straight arrow as this all sounds, my Saturday night hijinx were alarmingly risky, but I kept that under wraps, as clever teenagers often do.)

 In graduate school, English professors frequently admitted they saved my papers for last to spur themselves forward.
+I'd received an award for outstanding writing my first year and honorable mention the second year.

 Exemplary.
 Competent.
 That's how I'd always been perceived in schools.